Ban On POGOs Institutionalized

 Thank you for reading.
 If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram athttps://www.instagram.com/authorcarlocarrasco

-Let me end this piece by asking you readers: What is your reaction to this recent development?
-Do you think this latest move by the BIR will encourage social media influencers to come out and cooperate?
+Let me end this post by asking you readers: What is your reaction to this recent development?
+Were you surprised that a lot more medicines were declared VAT-exempt?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.